syndesisio/syndesis/proposals/042-health-checks.md

 TODO:
 - The `RouteController` should have configuration setting to specify how often to retry starting failed routes (we may need to have backoff etc).
+- The `RouteController` could have an optional `ScheduledExecutorService` where we schedule tasks to attempt to start the routes.
 - We can then implement a `DefaultRouteController` in camel-core, and then make it easy to use by setting `CamelContext.setRouteControllerEnabled(true)` (find a good name).
 With Camel on Spring Boot then its a matter of setting this in the `application.properties` via `camel.springboot.route-controller.enabled = true`.

-Besides starting up routes the `RouteController` should have a Java, JMX API, and REST which can report back status of the running integrations (i.e. running routes).
+Besides starting up routes the `RouteController` should have a Java, JMX API, and REST which can report back status of the running integrations (i.e. running routes) and should also have APIs to force starting a route on demand, eg so an user can click a button, and then it will immediately schedule to run a task that attempts to start the route.

 At minimum it should collect status of each route with details:

 - route id